kathleenfwang/location-api-search/README.md

-Pulls NY times, Wikipedia links, and a google maps street view of an inputted address.
+Made with NY Times, Wikipedia, and Google Maps API and JS/HTML5/CSS3.